 Lawsuits are pending against Allergan and certain of its current and former officers alleging they made misrepresentations and omissions regarding Allergan's textured breast implants.
 The lawsuits, which were filed by Allergan shareholders, have been consolidated in the United States District Court for the Southern District of New York as In re: Allergan plc Securities Litigation.
 The plaintiffs generally seek compensatory damages and attorneys' fees.
 In September 2019, the court partially granted Allergan's motion to dismiss.
-In September 2020, the court denied plaintiffs' class certification motion because it found the lead plaintiff to be an inadequate representative of the proposed class but allowed another putative class member to propose itself as a new lead plaintiff.
-In December 2020, the court appointed a new lead plaintiff.
+In September 2021, the court granted plaintiffs' motion to certify a class.

 Lawsuits are pending against Allergan and certain of its current and former officers alleging they made misrepresentations and omissions regarding Allergan's former Actavis generics unit and its alleged anticompetitive conduct with other generic drug companies.
 The lawsuits were filed by Allergan shareholders and consist of three purported class actions and one individual action that have been consolidated in the U.S. District Court for the District of New Jersey as In re: Allergan Generic Drug Pricing Securities Litigation.
-Another individual action in New Jersey state court was dismissed in September 2020.
-The plaintiffs seek monetary damages and attorneys' fees.
+In July 2021, the parties reached an agreement to settle the class action lawsuits, which received court approval in November 2021.